SiddhDoshi1/Job_Finder/README.md

 MIT License.
 See LICENSE for details.

-## Made with ❤️ by me and Siddh Doshi.
+## Made with ❤️ by me and Hetanshi Shah.